louis-beresford/search_engine/README.md

 To run the backend, follow these steps:

-1. Install Python on your machine if you haven't already.
+1. Install Python on your machine.
+(Using Python 3.12.3 for this project)
 2. Install the required dependencies by running the following command in your terminal:
    ```
    pip install -r requirements.txt